-(10) The Parent Company obtains advances for expenses such as office rental, utilities and other allowances of the Parent Company's employe (c) Share of the Parent Company on horse racing gross bets from off track betting station of MJCI located at Winford Hotel and Casino.
+(10) The Parent Company obtains advances for expenses such as office rental, utilities and other allowances of the Parent Company's employe ^(c) Share of the Parent Company on horse racing gross bets from off track betting station of MJCI located at Winford Hotel and Casino.

-(a) The Parent Company on norset bearing gross best from 50 th the boll of the parallel and the parallel and the parallel amount is gross of discount on non-interest bearing advances from stockholders for additional funding on its capital expenditures.
-The payable amount is gross of discount on non-interest bearing advances from shareholders amounting to $\mathbb{P}1,684,715$ and $\mathbb{P}9,970,642$ in 2021 and 2020, respectively.
+^(a) Share of the Parent Company on norse racing gross bets from off track betting station of MJCL located at winford Flotel and Casino. ^(a) The Parent Company obtains interest bearing advances from stockholders for additional funding on its capital expenditures.
+The payable amount is gross of discount on non-interest bearing advances from shareholders amounting to P1,684,715 and P9,970,642 in 2021 and 2020, respectively.

-(e) Share of the Parent Company on cockfighting gross bets from off track betting station of MCI located at Winford Hotel and Casino.
+^(e) Share of the Parent Company on cockfighting gross bets from off track betting station of MCI located at Winford Hotel and Casino.

-(f) MCI is an affiliate through a common stockholder, MJCI.
+^(f) MCI is an affiliate through a common stockholder, MJCI.